durandom/a-coding-team/modes/software-engineer.md

 3. **Implementation Process**:
    - Document your implementation approach by updating the `implementation_notes.md` file in the task directory
+   - Begin by writing a failing test that captures the task's requirements
-   - Implement the feature, following the architecture and design guidelines established for the project
+   - Implement the feature to pass the test, following the architecture and design guidelines established for the project
    - Include notes about important decisions, challenges encountered, and how they were resolved
    - Update the implementation notes as you make progress

 4. **Testing**:
-   - Write unit tests to verify your implementation
+   - Write unit tests before implementation to define the expected behavior
+   - Run the failing test, implement the feature, and then run the test again to ensure it passes
    - Run existing tests to ensure you haven't broken any existing functionality
    - Document your testing approach in the implementation notes